 The last task is to rebuild all objects that were affected by reach-ahead service that was reapplied, local modifications, and saved segments.
-Continue with step 7.2.4, "Update the Build Status Table" on page 22.
+Continue with Section 7.2.4, "Update the Build Status Table" on page 22 and complete the rest of Section 7.